About the Mendip Hills

-The Mendip Hills have been an important area for our work for many years and was our first ‘Living Landscape’.
+The Mendip Hills have been an important area for our work for many years and was our first ‘Living Landscape’ as they were then called.
 Over half of our nature reserve landholdings are in the Mendips, reflecting the value of habitats in the area, which is also highlighted by the species that they support.
 Over 26 species of butterfly have been recorded at our Draycott Sleights Nature Reserve alone, whilst the Mells valley supports 12% of the UK population of greater horseshoe bat.

 Our grassland and woodland reserves in Mendip form core areas in Somerset’s ecological network.
 It's vital that we secure biodiversity here and prevent further habitat fragmentation through restoration and habitat creation programmes.

 The Mendip Wildlife Links project is working with communities and landowners throughout East Mendip to restore and link-up wildlife habitats, as well as recognising the health benefits that spending time in nature can bring.

 We run land management workshops as well as providing landowners with site-specific advice and support to apply for agri-environment funding.
 We also help parishes in East Mendip to take action for wildlife on their doorstep, creating habitats and raising awareness.